-Revenue from audio devices was estimated at around USD564mn in 2014 and is expected to rise to USD721mn within the forecast period, with home theatre systems accounting for the largest share of revenue.
+Revenue from audio devices was estimated at around USD564mn in 2014 and is expected to rise to USD762mn within the forecast period, with home theatre systems accounting for the largest share of revenue.

-With 59% of sales, the Sony PlayStation3 is currently the number one gaming console in the region, with Nintendo Wii and Microsoft Xbox the other major players.
+We expect the Sony PlayStation3 to be the number one gaming console in the region, with Nintendo Wii and Microsoft Xbox the other major players.
 The release of next generation games consoles from Sony and Microsoft in late 2013 could have been expected to boost the market; however the availability in Iran is uncertain and, as such, the release is not a factor we are including in our forecast for the time being.